iNavFlight/inav/docs/Safehomes.md

 ## Safehome

 Safehomes are a list of GPS coordinates that identify safe landing points.
 When the flight controller is armed, it checks the list of safehomes.
-The nearest safehome that is enabled and within ```safehome_max_distance``` (default 200m) of the current position will be selected.
-Otherwise, it reverts to the old behaviour of using your current GPS position as home.
+The nearest safehome that is enabled and within ```safehome_max_distance``` (default 200m) of the current position will be remembered.
+The arming home location remains as home.

-Be aware that the safehome replaces your arming position as home.
-When flying, RTH will return to the safehome and OSD elements such as distance to home and direction to home will refer to the selected safehome.
+When RTH is activated, whether by radio failsafe, or using the RTH radio control mode, the safehome identified during arming will replace the arming home.
+If RTH is turned off, either by regaining radio control or turning off the RTH radio control mode, the home location will return to arming point.

+The safehome operating mode is set using ```safehome_usage_mode```.
+If ```OFF```, safehomes will not be used.
+If ```RTH```, the safehome will replace the arming location when RTH is activated, either manually or because of RX failsafe.
+If ```RTH_FS```, the safehome will only be used for RX failsafe.
+This option can be changed using the OSD menu.

+This behavior has changed from the initial release, where the safehome location replaced the arming location during the arming phase.
+That would result in flight information involving home (home distance, home bearing, etc) using the safehome, instead of the arming location.

 You can define up to 8 safehomes for different locations you fly at.